jarint/AI-Scheduling-System/Written/software_layout.md

 - var: team

-class: Slot
+class: ActivitySlot (abstract class for GameSlot and PracticeSlot)
 - var: id

-class: SearchProcess ?

-class: SearchModel ?
+class: GameSlot
+- represents a game slot and has an id

-class: Div ?
+class: PracticeSlot
+- represents a practice slot and has an id

-class: Prob ?
+class: SearchModel
+- method: div

 class: HardConstraints